txarli-san/dungeon-ganstas-rb/Readme.md

-# Dungeon Ganstas - Old school text adventure
+# Dungeon Gangstas - Old school text adventure

+**DISCLAIMER: This is a recreational project and a work in progress.
+It is not intended for production use.
+Expect bugs, incomplete features, and frequent changes.
+Proceed with no expectations and at your own risk.**

 This project is a flexible text adventure game engine written in Ruby.
 It allows you to create interactive, text-based adventure games with rooms, items, monsters, and various commands.